istaari/Leetcode/DSA_NOTES.md

   - wfwfw

-- [Minimum Number of Arrows to Burst Balloons](https://leetcode.com/problems/minimum-number-of-arrows-to-burst-balloons/) - Find the minimum arrows needed to burst all balloons based on overlapping intervals.

 - [Meeting Rooms I](https://leetcode.com/problems/meeting-rooms/) - Given intervals, Determine if a person could attend all meeting

   -  Sort intervals by `start time`, Take the `End of 1st Interval` and compare the `next Start of Interval` for overlap then return true or false